NavjotSinghDadiala/quiz_master/README.md

-A compulsory project for Modern Application Developmenet 1 (MAD-1)course in IIT Madras..
+A compulsory project for Modern Application Development 1 (MAD-1)course in IIT Madras..